edroman/darmok-stealth-project/README.md

 "Darmok and Jilad at Tanagra"

 Darmok is an open-source project attempting to solve (through software) one of the most daunting and fundamental challenges we have in society.
-The project is currently in stealth mode and is hosted in a private repository.
+The project is currently in stealth mode and is hosted in a private, invite-only repository.
 This placeholder repository exists to answer general public questions about the project.

 # Current leadership team